S89219/-giskard-892-/README.md

  </h3>
 <br />

-## About Giskard
+# About Giskard
 Giskard creates interfaces for humans to inspect AI models.
 It is  open-source & self-hosted.

-1. Giskard allows to play with the model by changing examples, feature values, or generating local explanations.
+Giskard allows to **instantly see model's prediction** to a given set of feature values.
+You can change the values directly in Giskard and see the changed prediction.

 Saw anything strange?
-Leave a feedback directly within Giskard, so that your team can explore the query that generated the faulty result.
+Leave a **feedback** directly within Giskard, so that your team can explore the query that generated the faulty result.
 Designed for both tech and business users, Giskard is super intuitive to use!👌

-2. Additionally, Giskard enables you to create test suites on AI models.
+Additionally, Giskard enables you to create **test suites** on AI models.
 It provides presets of tests so that you design and execute your tests in no time.

-3. And of course, it integrates seemlessly with your favorite tools. ⤵️ <br/>
+And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools. ⤵️ <br/>
 <p>
   <img width='600' src="readme/tools.png">
 </p>
 <br/>

-## Why use Giskard
+# Why use Giskard
-⚡ **Explore and Validate** -  Collaborate with business stakeholders with direct feedback & discussion.<br/>
+⚡ **Inspect** -  Collaborate with business stakeholders with direct feedback & discussion.<br/>
-🧑‍🔧 **Test** - Exhaustive test suites, backed by State-of-the-Art ML research. <br/>
+🧑‍🔧 **Collaborate** - Exhaustive test suites, backed by State-of-the-Art ML research. <br/>
-🤖 **Automate** - Protect your ML models against the risk of regressions, drift and bias.<br/>
+🤖 **Automatically test & monitor** - Protect your ML models against the risk of regressions, drift and bias.<br/>

 <p>
   <img width='600' src="readme/perturbation.png" radius = 8px>
 </p>

-## Interactive demo
+# Interactive demo
 Click the image below to start the demo:

 <a align='center' href="https://app.arcade.software/share/zPfpXFt8lRm5XDkaWM85" target="_blank">